Emotions vs. Feelings: Exploring Our Inner Experiences

 Emoji Balls Showing Different Emotions

 Our emotions drive our daily experiences and decisions, shaping how we interact with the world.
-Human experiences are intricate and varied.
+Human experiences are intricate and varied, and can affect your daily life.

 In this article, I'll clarify the difference between feeling vs. emotion.
 I will examine their origins and how they affect our mental and physical health.